rajannepal048/SQL_Practice_Begineer/README.md

 Open SQL Project.docx to view documented queries.

-Optionally, convert them into .sql format and run them in your local MySQL environment.
+Optionally, convert them into .sql and run in your local MySQL environment.

+📌 This project is part of my data portfolio.
+It demonstrates foundational SQL knowledge applicable to real-world data analysis and database management.